indigo-astronomy/indigo/indigo_drivers/mount_nexstar/README.md

 ## Supported devices

-Any NexStar protocol compatible mount (SkyWatcher; Celestron; Orion; ...) connected over serial port or network.
+Any NexStar protocol compatible mount (SkyWatcher; Celestron; Orion; ...) connected over the serial port of the hand controller or network.

 Single device is present on startup (no hot-plug support).